sap-tutorials/Tutorials/tutorials/cp-cap-beginner-bas-wizard/cp-cap-beginner-bas-wizard.md

 description: Use the project wizard and create a CAP project.
 You run the project and experience how fast you spin up an OData service with CAP.
 auto_validation: true
 time: 20
-tags: [ tutorial>beginner, products>sap-business-application-studio]
+tags: [ tutorial>beginner, product>sap-business-application-studio]
 primary_tag: software-product-function>sap-cloud-application-programming-model
 ---

 ## Prerequisites
-- You've access to the SAP Business Application Studio in a trial account on SAP Cloud Platform, see [Set Up SAP Business Application Studio for Development](appstudio-onboarding)
+- You've access to the SAP Business Application Studio in a trial account on SAP BTP, see [Set Up SAP Business Application Studio for Development](appstudio-onboarding)
 - You've created a Full Stack Cloud Application dev space in the Business Application Studio.